-"They were preparing us for the worst outcome," Agnes says.
+"They were preparing us for the worst outcome," Agnes said.
 "They told us Milena would not develop well and that she would be seriously affected for the rest of her life."

-UW Health pediatric neurologist David Hsu, MD, PhD, says Milena's case involved a difficult decision.
+UW Health pediatric neurologist David Hsu, MD, PhD, said Milena's case involved a difficult decision.

-When she was one month old, Milena's case was discussed before the entire group of UW Health pediatric neurologists.
-There was concern that taking Milena to surgery at such a young age would involve too great of a bleeding risk, and that there might be other areas of polymicrogyria that would be left behind.
+When she was a month old, Milena's case was discussed before the entire group of UW Health pediatric neurologists.
+There was concern that taking Milena into surgery at such a young age would involve too great of a bleeding risk, and that there might be other areas of polymicrogyria that would be left behind.
 Accordingly, surgery was put on hold.

 Aside from her seizures, Milena continued to develop quite normally.
 Between her seizures, she was a delight to her parents.
 However, at 7 months of age, she began to use her right hand to reach for objects and bat at them – something also known as a right-hand preference.

-"This was a concern," says Dr. Hsu, "because babies should not develop a hand preference before one year of age.
+"This was a concern," said Dr. Hsu, "because babies should not develop a hand preference before 1 year of age.
 Milena's right-hand preference concerned us because the part of the brain that controls the left hand is the same side that contained the polymicrogyria."

 Almost immediately after surgery, however, Milena developed very frequent blinking spells, which an EEG test confirmed were actually seizures.